The Paradox of Human Desire

 People often receive Holy Communion with lukewarm hearts and fail to act on the Word.
 All too often we approach the Eucharist out of mere habit, which is akin to an impoverished and sacrilegious communion.
 We say “Amen” with our lips, but not with our heart and soul.

-What can we do if we find out that we have lukewarm hearts?
+What can we do if we find out that we have lost taste for something important and that we have lukewarm hearts?
 St Ignatius of Loyola would give this answer: Desire!
-We must long to have the spiritual appetite.
-In The Weight of Glory, CS Lewis says, “God makes no appetite in vain,” and so are our desires.
-All human desires start as conflicted, but like a plant, it must be allowed to grow first before it is pruned.
-This is the reason why our desire must be recognized before any purification process can take place.
+A line in the KDrama "Navillera" says, "When you want something with all your heart, you shine brighter than anyone."
+We must long to have a spiritual appetite, i.e., wanting something with all our hearts.
+In The Weight of Glory, CS Lewis says, “God makes no appetite in vain,” and so are our hearts' desires.
+All human desires may start as conflicted, but like a plant, it must be allowed to grow first before it is pruned.
+This is why our desire must be recognized before any purification process can occur.
 In the life of St Ignatius of Loyola, it was a rollercoaster ride.
 To some extent, his desires brought him to the point of despair until, gradually, he began to learn the discernment of spirits.
 He found the desire that led him to fall in love with this Jesus, whom he realized was the one who first fell in love with him, a God who desired him more than Ignatius could imagine.
 This is the most important feature of Ignatian spirituality that God's will can often be discovered in our great desires.
 We probably have experiences of dealing with our desires, like walking on eggshells, because much of Christian spirituality presumes that we could break things with our desires.
 We were taught to avoid sin by not desiring this or that.
 We grew up not feeling desirable enough.
 We sin not because we follow our desires, but because we have prejudged our desires to be unworthy, and worst, our desires are disordered, that one must hide and not actualize.
 Many experts say for Ignatius, the problem was not desiring too much; it was desiring too little.
 No wonder, when we approach a mystery so desirable like the Holy Eucharist, we fail to recognize a God desiring to give to us the gift of Himself.
 We approach the Eucharist desensitized.
 So this God who is infinitely desirable is met with lukewarm hearts.

 St Ignatius takes to heart the mystery behind every human desire, which is already acting on the Word of God.
 He applies this especially in the context of the Spiritual Exercises.
 He encourages by saying that the duration of time it takes to enter into a prayer period is not important as long as the intended goal is achieved, i.e., “To have God always before one’s eyes.”
 Even the simple desire to fix a person’s gaze solely on one thing would already be considered a big grace—a strong foothold—within a single formal prayer period, let alone to find God.
 The paradox of desire is this: Desire to fix your gaze on God more than to find Him.
 The more you let go, the more you let God be greater.
 For me this is the true meaning of Magis, letting go and letting God in every desire.
 Amen.
 Fr JM Manzano SJ